mixalbl4-127/reflect_array_into_dom/README.md

 # Reflect array into DOM lib (RAID)
 RAID will helps to reflect array changes into DOM.

-You just make `new RAID(...)` and use like simple array, library will update the DOM itself.
+You just make `new Raid(...)` and use like simple array, library will update the DOM itself.

 ## How to install?
-    npm install reflectArrayIntoDOM --save
+    npm install js-raid --save

 ## How to compile?
     npm run compile

 ## How to use?
-- Connect lib to page: `<script src="./node_modules/reflectArrayIntoDOM/index.js"></script>`
+- Connect lib to page: `<script src="./node_modules/js-raid/index.js"></script>`
 - Use lib :)

         <div id="some"></div>